Article

-As of March 19, 2026, Later's own help documentation says new X connections stopped on July 30, 2025 and support for X ended on August 28, 2025.
+As of April 9, 2026, Later's own help documentation still says new X connections stopped on July 30, 2025 and support for X ended on August 28, 2025.
+Later's February 17, 2026 plan article also lists supported Social Set profiles as Instagram, Facebook, Threads, Pinterest, TikTok, LinkedIn, YouTube, and Snapchat, with no X. At the same time, that plan article still shows collaboration and approval workflows on Growth and higher.
 That changes the comparison completely.
 The useful question is not "is Later still good?" but "what kind of workflow do we need now that X has to move elsewhere?"

 This guide keeps the comparison practical by focusing on three lenses: